Symptoms and treatment of cysts in the head. Brain cyst symptoms and treatment methods

-Causes of a cyst in the head
+Causes of cysts in the head

 The reason for the appearance of congenital types of cysts: